Contentsquare snaps up digital experience analytics rival Hotjar

 By monitoring customer engagement actions such as scrolls, swipes, and clicks, companies can garner deep insights on user behavior, identify bottlenecks or problematic pages where the user dropped off, and what all this actually means in terms of revenue or conversion rates.

-Founded out of Australia in 2014, Hotjar is a similar proposition to Contentsquare in many respects, though it is aimed more at the SMB market, meaning it has a different approach with different use-cases in mind.
+Founded in 2014, Hotjar is a similar proposition to Contentsquare in many respects, though it is aimed more at the SMB market, meaning it has a different approach with different use-cases in mind.

 “The Hotjar product is an incredible product to start the [digital] experience journey — you can be set up and ready to go in three clicks,” Contentsquare chief product officer Lucie Buisson told VentureBeat. “[But] as the business matures, you will need a more holistic view of experiences, with more use cases and capabilities, which is what Contentsquare provides.
 What both solutions provide and both companies have in common is the belief that everyone should be able to access customer insights thanks to easy-to-use data visualization.”